-On February 17, 2016, TRC completed its acquisition of all of the outstanding common units of Targa Resources Partners LP ("the Partnership" or "TRP") pursuant to the Agreement and Plan of Merger (the "TRC/TRP Merger Agreement" and such transaction, the "TRC/TRP Merger" or "Buy-in Transaction").
-We issued 104,525,775 shares of common stock in exchange for all of the outstanding common units of the Partnership that we previously did not own, which were listed on the New York Stock Exchange ("NYSE") under the symbol "NGLS" prior to the consummation of the TRC/TRP Merger.
-As a result of the completion of the TRC/TRP Merger, the TRP common units are no longer publicly traded.
-The Partnership's 9.00% Series A Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units (the "Preferred Units") that were issued in October 2015 remain outstanding as limited partner interests in TRP and continue to trade on the NYSE under the symbol "NGLS PRA".
+Targa Resources Partners LP ("we," "our," the "Partnership" or "TRP") is a Delaware limited partnership formed in October 2006 by Targa Resources Corp. ("TRC" or "Targa").
+Our common units were listed on the NYSE under the symbol "NGLS" prior to TRC's acquisition on February 17, 2016 of all our outstanding common units that it and its subsidiaries did not already own.
+Our 9.00% Series A Fixed-to-Floating Rate Cumulative Redeemable Perpetual Preferred Units (the "Preferred Units") remain outstanding as preferred limited partner interests in us and continue to trade on the NYSE under the symbol "NGLS PRA."